pellepelster/pages/solidblocks.de/content/_index.en.md

 {{<feature-container title="Simplicity">}}

 {{<feature-row>}}
-    {{<feature title="Your code" iconClasses="fa-code-branch solidblocks-orange">}}
+    {{<feature title="Your Code" iconClasses="fa-code-branch solidblocks-orange">}}
-      You have complete ownership of the code for your solution; there are no proprietary components, so you can fork it anytime you want.
-Depending on the scope and goal of the solution, pairing and/or co-creating on your code can ensure that the knowledge and the routines necessary for operating your applications are well distributed.
+      You have complete ownership of the code for your solution; there are no proprietary components, you can fork it anytime you want if necessary.
+Depending on the scope and goal of the solution, pairing and/or co-creating on your code can ensure that the knowledge and the routines necessary to maintain and operate your applications are well distributed.
     {{</feature>}}

     {{<feature title="Your Servers & Data" iconClasses="fa-cloud solidblocks-yellow">}}
-      For managed solutions, all resources can be hosted in your cloud accounts, ensuring you always have access to all VMs and data.
+      For managed solutions, all resources can be hosted in your own cloud accounts, ensuring you always have access to all VMs and data.
 This applies to all services used to build your solution, such as AWS, Hetzner Cloud, Elastic.co, and more.
 Since you own the accounts, you can take over control at any time.
     {{</feature>}}

-    {{<feature title="VMs and Servers" iconClasses="fa-server solidblocks-green">}}
+    {{<feature title="Virtual Maschines & Servers" iconClasses="fa-server solidblocks-green">}}
-      Although a full-fledged container orchestration system, such as Kubernetes, has its benefits, sometimes a simpler solution based on Virtual Machines (VMs) or even bare metal can be more cost-effective, and easier to handle, maintain, and operate.
-If available, deploying to on-premise hardware is also an option, as it better utilizes already existing gear.
+      Although a full-fledged container orchestration like Kubernetes has its benefits, sometimes a simpler solution based on Virtual Machines (VMs) or even bare metal can be more cost-effective, and easier to handle, maintain, and operate.
+If available, deploying to on-premise hardware is also an option, to better utilize already existing gear.
     {{</feature>}}